Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Experiments

-\textbf{Evaluation.} Each method is trained for \numprint{100000} generated samples after which we evaluate the learned network.
-By varying the temperature coefficient of the policy, we can move along a quality / diversity curve for each sampler.
-Thus, at test time we generate a set of samples for a range of temperature coefficients.
+\textbf{Evaluation.} Each method is trained for \numprint{100000} generated samples during which we regularly evaluate the learned network.
+By varying the temperature coefficient of the policy, we can move along a quality/diversity curve for each sampler.
+To approximately evaluate Eq.~\ref{eq:diversity}, we generate a set of samples for a range of temperature coefficients.
 We then aggregate the samples and aim to approximately determine the best $k$ distinct samples (i.e., such that the minimum distance is $\delta$) found by the policy.
 While this problem is NP-complete \cite{karp2009reducibility} (it can be seen as an instance of finding a maximal independent set), a greedy approach appears to work well in practice.
 For each method, a sweep is performed over hyperparameters.
-The best performing setting (based on final mean mode reward) is then run with 5 different seeds.
-See App.~\ref{appx:exp_bio_design} for further details on training/evaluation.
+The best performing setting (based on the final average mode reward) is then run with 15 different seeds.
+See App.~\ref{appx:exp_bio_design} for further details.

-\textbf{Results.} For all three tasks, \textit{all variants of TGM either roughly match or exceed the performance of GFN, soft actor-critic (SAC) \citep{haarnoja2018soft} and proximal policy optimization (PPO) \citep{schulman2017proximal}.} Similarly to what was found in \citep{malkin2022trajectory, madan2023learning}, SAC and PPO perform relatively poorly.
+\textbf{Results.} As illustrated in Tab.~\ref{tab:biogen_results}, for all three tasks, \textit{all variants of TGM either roughly match or exceed the performance of GFN, soft actor-critic (SAC) \citep{haarnoja2018soft}, and proximal policy optimization (PPO) \citep{schulman2017proximal}.} Similarly to what was found in \citep{malkin2022trajectory, madan2023learning}, SAC and PPO perform relatively poorly.
 We hypothesize that the credit assignment problem from terminal rewards is a significant issue for these methods.
 In AMP, where generating shorter sequences is possible, PPO is able to achieve similar results to TGM/GFN.
-The difference between TGM and GFN is most pronounced in the largest environment GFP, where TGM nearly doubles the mean mode reward and finds modes with significantly higher reward than the mean in Fig.~\ref{fig:reward_dist}, at the expense of increased variance.
-We hope this result shows the potential scalability of TGM, although more work would be needed to confirm this.
+The difference between TGM and GFN is most pronounced in the largest environment GFP, where TGM finds modes with significantly higher reward than the mean in Fig.~\ref{fig:reward_dist}.
+We hope this result shows the potential scalability of TGM.
 Interestingly, the effect of $\ttq$ is more varied in these environments, showing the benefits of interpolation in the GM operator.
-The best performing variants use $\ttq\in (0,1)$.
-The additional entropy bonus of lower $\ttq$ values appears to be aiding either policy exploration during training or the diversity of generated samples.
+The best performing variants balance dilution and accumulation by using $\ttq\in (0,1)$.